Finland-Sweden Ferries - a Guide for 2025

 South Harbour in Helsinki

 South Harbour or Eteläsatama in Finnish is just a short walk or tram ride away from the Helsinki Central Station in the city centre.
-Viking Line and Tallink Silja use this port.
+Viking Line and Tallink use this port.
 However, the companies have their terminals opposite each other, so be ready to head to the port's right side.

 Port of Turku